templado/documentation/README.md

 </html>
 ```

+**Note: If an element with the specified "id" already exists in the template, it is replaced by the given Snippet.
+However, if an element of that "id" does not exist, it is created at that point, and added as a new child.

 This is an extremely over-simplified example.
 In reality, if this is all that you wanted to do, it would be easier, and
 cleaner to just write out the template code, and use property attributes.
 But this gives you an idea of what Snippets
 can do.